If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 Should I pet my dog while sleeping?

 If you want to give him a treat, petting a sleeping dog may help you get his attention.
-A good rule of thumb is to avoid touching a resting dog unless the he is whining or shaking.
+A good rule of thumb is to avoid touching a resting dog unless he is whining or shaking.
 If that's the case, then a gentle pat will usually help soothe him.

 Conclusion

 I hope that this article has given you a better understanding of why does my dog kick me when lying down.
 Understanding your dog's behavior is an important part of raising a healthy and happy buddy.
-If you have any questions about your best friend behavior, you can contact us.
+If you have any questions about your best friend's behavior, you can contact us.